ncatlab/nlab-content/pages/4/9/9/8/8994/content.md

 Then symmetric linearly distributive categories with negations are the same as $\ast$-autonomous categories; see ([Cockett-Seely 97](#CockettSeely97)).
 Moreover:

 * the [[forgetful functor]] from $\ast$-autonomous categories to symmetric linearly distributive ones has a [[left adjoint]] that "freely adjoins negations".
-I don't know which kind of functors this statement refers to.
+I don't know which kind of functors this statement refers to, but it's probably strong Frobenius ones.

 * This functor also has a [[right adjoint]] that picks out the "nucleus" of [[dualizable objects]] (in the linear sense); see [Cockett-Seely 1999](#CockettSeely1999).
 This adjunction uses lax monoidal functors between $\ast$-autonomous categories and linear functors between linearly distributive categories.